Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Greeks have been using horseradish since 1500 B.C.
 They used the herb as a lower back rub and aphrodisiac.
 Appointed as one of the five bitter herbs, Jews have used horseradish as part of their religious observance during Passover for centuries.
 In Europe during the middle ages, horseradish was used as a cough expectorant and treatment for food poisoning, scurvy, tuberculosis, worms, and colic.

 Horseradish is grown in the United States for domestic use and exported to other countries.
-Collinsville, Illinois is called the Horseradish Capitol of the World.
+Collinsville, Illinois is called the Horseradish Capitol of the World and the town hosts a Horseradish Festival every June.
 Horseradish is also grown in Wisconsin.

 Horseradish is a perennial plant that grows up to five feet tall.
-It must be grown in rich soil.
+It likes very rich soil.
 Root cuttings with attached crowns are best planted in very early spring.
 Plant the roots12 to 15 inches deep and 12 to 18 inches apart.
 Horseradish is easy to grow and may become invasive.
 During winter, the crop may be lifted and stored like beets.
 It is necessary to replant the bed every three or four years to keep the crop from deteriorating.

-*Always consult with your physician before using any herbal remedy.
+* Always consult with your healthcare provider before using any herbal remedy.